wotakumoe/wotaku/docs/guides/manga/cubari.md

 └── V01 Ch002 Second Chapter/
     ├── page001.jpg
     └── ...
 ```

 == Metadata

-The given metadata will be shown in the comic homepage.
-You have to create a `info.txt` file inside your base comic folder, then fill out the text file following this scheme.
-The script expects only one uploader/group, so if there are multiple, you have to do it manually.
+The given metadata will be displayed on the comic's homepage.
+Create an `info.txt` file inside your base comic folder and fill it out using the following format.

+**Note:** The script supports only one uploader/group.
+If there are multiple, you'll need to handle it manually.

 ```bash
 title: Comic Title